 4. Maintain Boundaries

 Narcissists may easily cross boundaries.
 While they can break others’ boundaries, they prioritize their own.
-It is important to set and strongly maintain your boundary with this individual.
-You may want to easily outline what you will and will not accept in your relationship with this individual.
+It is important to set and strongly maintain your boundary with this person.
+You may want to easily outline what you will and will not accept in your relationship with them as a couple.
 While it may be difficult at times, you should always stand up for yourself.

-5. Remind Yourself That You Are Not To Blame
+5. Remind Yourself That You’re Not To Blame

 If anything does not go their way, a narcissist may point the finger at you.
 In addition to your boundaries, you may want to limit the responsibility that you hold in their life.
 When the blame is put on you, do not accept it.